-Eggs.
-The crust has nothing to do with the eggs specifically.
-You don’t even have to use the exact amount of grams I do.
-You can achieve a brownie crust with a normal amount of eggs, so you don’t have to fuss.
-The amount of eggs I use is simply for the optimum texture.
+You can achieve a brownie crust with a normal amount of eggs – you don’t need to add more or less eggs.
+The amount of eggs I use is mainly for the optimum texture.

 They were still amazing though!
 I sold them during my years as architecture student to raise money for the university’s charity program – Jool/Rag.
 This recipe used the eggs & sugar whipping technique.
 A shiny brownie crust did appear from time to time.

 I thought it might be worth a go to try a recipe that uses cocoa powder.
 I took the first one I found in a magazine which happened to be a yummy one!
 I decided to make it my new “go to” recipe as the chewiness of the brownies was just amazing!

 I’ve modified the recipe drastically over the years.
 One addition to the recipe was Milk Chocolate chunks and hazelnuts.
 I loved the idea of chocolate chunks (dark and milk separately) and hazelnuts that provide flavour as well as more exciting textures!

 What puzzled me was that sometimes there was this ridiculously awesome shiny brownie crust on top and other times not even a trace of it!
 I did not understand.
 I made an effort to mix it EXACTLY the same way as I did before, but different results came forth with very inconsistent frequency.

 I also did not believe that it could be Chocolate that makes the big difference because my gluten free brownies have ONLY DARK CHOCOLATE and also didn’t develop a shiny brownie crust.